libsdl-org/SDL_mixer/README.txt

 - When building with Xcode, you can edit the config at the top of the project to enable them, and you will need to include the appropriate framework in your application.
 - For Android, you can edit the config at the top of Android.mk to enable them.

 The default MP3 support is provided using dr_mp3.
-SDL_mixer also supports using libmad, but does not use it by default because the libmad license is GPL, which requires your application to also be GPL.
-If your application has a compatible license, you can enable libmad by passing
+SDL_mixer also supports using libmpg123: you can enable it by passing --enable-music-mp3-mpg123 to configure.
-	--enable-music-mp3-mad
-to configure, or by defining MUSIC_MP3_MAD